Kaiwhakaako Māori teach in te reo Māori at primary and secondary schools.

 What are the chances of getting a job?

-There is a particular shortage of kaiwhakaako Māori in rural and low socio-economic areas throughout the country.
+There is a particular shortage of kaiwhakaako Māori in rural and low socio-economic areas.

 Progression and specialisations

-Kaiwhakaako Māori may become senior teachers or heads of department.
-They may also move into management roles, such as assistant or deputy principal, and principal.
+Kaiwhakaako Māori may progress to become senior teachers or heads of department, or move into management roles, such as assistant or deputy principal, or principal.